Red Routes

 What is a red route?

-A Red Route is a ‘no stopping’ restriction which has worked well on major bus routes in London for many years.
-The Red Routes keep key public transport moving and prevent delays for bus passengers and improve safety for pedestrians and cyclists.
+A Red Route is a strict ‘no stopping’ restriction designed to keep key transport routes clear and traffic flowing.
+This system has been successfully used on major bus routes in London for many years, helping to reduce delays for bus passengers and improve safety for pedestrians and cyclists.

-Reading Borough Council have a combination of double-red and single-red lines to mirror the existing yellow-line controls and create a corridor ‘no-stopping’ restriction.
-Existing parking and loading bays along the route were to be maintained and additional facilities provided, where possible.
+Reading Borough Council has introduced a combination of double-red and single-red lines to mirror existing yellow-line controls and create a continuous ‘no-stopping’ corridor.
+Existing parking and loading bays along the route have been retained where possible, with additional facilities provided where needed.

-The red route restrictions can be enforced by CCTV cameras, enabling efficient management of unwanted stopping movements that disrupt traffic flow and create obstacles and hazards for cyclists and pedestrians.
+Red route restrictions are enforced using CCTV cameras, enabling efficient monitoring and enforcement of illegal stopping, which can disrupt traffic flow and create hazards for cyclists and pedestrians.

 Parking on red routes in Reading is strictly controlled to keep traffic moving.
-If you park your vehicle on a red route in contravention of the regulations, you could receive a Penalty Charge Notice (PCN).
+If you park in contravention of the red route regulations, you may receive a Penalty Charge Notice (PCN).

 Maps of our Red Routes can be found below: